Aspiration Therapy for obesity; a Safe and Effective Treatment or the 21st Century Tape Worm.

 Problems with this procedure:

 - Binge eating is an eating disorder, and I think that all obesity is an eating disorder.
-To control an eating disorder, it is recommended that the key is proper behavior health therapy to assist them in gaining insight into the cause of their disorder.
+To control an eating disorder, it is recommended that the key is proper behavioral health therapy to assist them in gaining insight into the cause of their disorder.

 - Obese patients must learn a lifestyle change.
 Patients do receive one-on-one, and group lifestyle counseling is focusing on food choices, portion sizes, and increased physical activity.
 This direction is where I see the procedure going wrong.
 The major lifestyle change the patient learns is to chew their food thoroughly so it can be aspirated.
 Once the G-tube is removed, most will go back to eating as they did before.